 WARNING: Spoilers from the start.
-Don't read this unless you've watched episode seven of Stranger Things 2.
+Don't read this unless you've watched the whole of Stranger Things 2.

 At seven years to her three, I already knew better than my little sister.
 I was scowling at her while she swung happily on the disused iron water pump in our garden, when the heavy rusty contraption fell.
 Her edges were visible in the grass: a pudgy hand, a few toes in white tights.
 It took all of the family to heave the thing off.
 There was a lot of blood.
-I grabbed her head like it was a broken melon and willed the halves together.
-Stitches and glue were what put her head back together eventually, but I remember, as she scowled at me from a hospital bed, thinking that no stronger force exists than the tense bond between sisters.
+Stitches and glue were what put her head back together eventually.
+I remember, as she scowled at me from a hospital bed, thinking that no stronger force exists than the tense bond between sisters.

 "What did the girl look like?" asks Eleven's aunt Becky, after Eleven sees flashbacks of the Indian girl she was trapped with at Hawkins lab.
 "Different" is her answer.

 Rather than her skin colour or the fact Kali was snatched from a bed in London, any sister will know the difference between them is more significantly marked by time.
 When Eleven first finds grown-up Kali in the black box of her psychic travels, she is turned towards a fire.
 That aggressive heat is what Kali has grown into.
-Growing up, sisters might be inseparable twins, but as adults it can be like looking into a cracked mirror.
+Growing up, sisters can be as inseparable as twins, but as adults it can be like looking into a cracked mirror.
 You catch glimpses of a primal connection, the earliest moments that shaped the core of who you are, a likeness.
 Yet, in every word and decision, there's a stranger, informed by the life they've led since you've been apart.
-It's clear Eleven could have turned out like Kali without the love she'd been shown.
+It's clear Eleven could have turned out like Kali if it weren't for love she'd been shown.